NishanthARao/Quad-Simulink-Simulation/README.md

 # Quad-Simulink-Simulation
 This is a simulink based Quad-copter simulation.
 Play around!
 This model is the improved and corrected version of the Wilselby's simulink model, who has done a great work and research.
-However, in the position control block he hasnt implemented the conversion of GF -> BF which can lead to errors when x_des, y_des and z_des are big, and the simulation time increased.

 Here is the website:
 https://www.wilselby.com/research/arducopter/simulation-environment/